 - Guidance notes for students and parents (with a Post-November 2020 Lockdown update) are available here.
 NB These notes only apply to Critical Workers and Vulnerable students who are still in school during the current Lockdown.

 - Scenarios - Covid-19 A Quick Reference Guide For Parents - Holywell School - December 2020 - available here

 - Our school risk assessment is available here.
 The risk assessment is regularly updated in the light of Government advice and in collaboration with our Health and Safety Consultant.
 We value and welcome feedback from parents on the risk assessment.
-This version includes suggestions from parents and also addresses concerns and queries which have been raised.
-Please email us if you have any questions or suggestions: email@example.com.
+This version includes updates in the light of Lockdown #3 guidance (January 2021).
+Please email us if you have any questions or suggestions: firstname.lastname@example.org.

 - Remote Learning and Contingency Plan for education at Holywell during Coronavirus closure or lockdown is available here.

 What to do if your child is diagnosed with Covid-19

 - Flowchart from Central Bedfordshire with key actions and contacts available here.

 The latest Government information can be found in the following links:

 - What parents and carers need to know about schools and other education settings during the coronavirus outbreak

 - Coronavirus (COVID-19): guidance for schools and other educational settings